Harriet Wetherall (1801-1859), who married a leading artist

 Marsh Mill, an oil painting by Thomas Lound (Norfolk Museums Service)

 A notice in the local newspapers a few weeks after his death advertised an auction of his belongings, including furniture, watercolours, oils, drawings, camera equipment and books.
-The auction catalogue stated that Thomas’s “attractive social qualities procured him a widely extended circle of friends; whilst his indefatigable and eminently successful application to art – in which a correct knowledge of chiaro-oscura, and perfect truthfulness to nature in colour, united with innate genius, were especially remarkable – earned for him a celebrity that many professional men might have good reason to envy.”
+The Spelman of Norwich auction catalogue stated that Thomas’s “attractive social qualities procured him a widely extended circle of friends; whilst his indefatigable and eminently successful application to art – in which a correct knowledge of chiaro-oscura, and perfect truthfulness to nature in colour, united with innate genius, were especially remarkable – earned for him a celebrity that many professional men might have good reason to envy.”

 • Thomas Wetherill Lound (1837-1838) was baptised and buried in Norwich.